Man, kvinna och solpaneler

 Terms and conditions

 Applicants: Universities within the Knowledge Foundation’s target group.
 The programme can be carried out in collaboration between research and educational environments at several institutions.
-Read more about the institutions we support.
+Read more about the universities we support.

 Co-funding requirements: The total co-funding from industry partners must correspond to at least the amount requested from the Knowledge Foundation.
 Criteria for co-financing business actors.